opensearch-project/documentation-website/_ml-commons-plugin/model-serving-framework.md

 ### Model size

 Most deep-learning models are over 100 MBs, making it difficult to fit the model into a single document.
-OpenSearch splits the model file into smaller chunks to store in an ML index.
+OpenSearch splits the model file into smaller chunks to store in a model index.
 When allocating ML or data nodes for your OpenSearch cluster, be aware of the size of your model to prevent any downtime when making inferences.

 ## Upload model to OpenSearch